-Guidance for young people
+Guidance for family carers and their young people

 Disabled children and their families are dependent on many different services and agencies for support.
 We often have to think ahead and plan for the future in a way that other families don’t have to.

 As families we are often unclear about what happens in this stage of our children’s life – who should be doing what and when and what is our role in the process.
-We worry about what choices will be available in education, training, work and housing and what support will our children have when they become an adult.
+We can worry about what choices will be available in education, training, work and housing and what support will our children have when they become an adult.
 The whole process can seem complex and overwhelming at times, with new jargon to understand and new systems to navigate.

 The ‘Moving into Adulthood and Getting a Life’ guides are written by and for families of young people with learning disabilities.
 However, some of the information in them may be helpful for families with adults moving out of their family home.